intel/iaevents/README.md

 err := reader.AddFiles(pathToFile1, pathToFile2)
 ```

-It's possbile to get headers info from perfmon events (only for the new JSON perfmon format).
+It's possible to get headers info from perfmon events (only for the new JSON perfmon format).
 *GetHeaders()* will return *map[string]JSONHeader* object, where the key of the map is path to the file

 ```go